Generalized Kullback-Leibler Divergence Loss: Method

-As indicated by Eq.~\eqref{eq:eq_dkl_distill_1}, the $\mathbf{w}$MSE component loss takes no effect on training optimization since all sub-components of $\mathbf{w}$MSE are detached from gradient propagation.
-Knowledge distillation exactly matches this case because the teacher model is fixed during knowledge distillation training.
+As shown in Eq.~\eqref{eq:eq_dkl_distill_1}, the $\mathbf{w}$MSE term no longer contributes to optimization, because all of its sub-components are detached from gradient propagation.
+Knowledge distillation exactly falls into this case, since the teacher model is fixed throughout training.

 Thanks to the decoupled structure of DKL formulation, we address the issue by breaking the asymmetric optimization property, \textit{i.e.}, enabling the gradients of $\mathcal{S}(\Delta \mathbf{n})$ in Eq.~\eqref{eq_dkl}, along with a smoother weight function of $\varphi(x_{m}, x_{n})$.
 Then, the updated formulation of Eq.~\eqref{eq:eq_dkl_distill_1} becomes,